Aryanka26/CS50P-Project/README.md

 - `README.md`: This file contains a description of my project.
 - `expenses.py`: This python file has a class called "Expenses" which contains all the necessary funtions for manipulating expense data.
 - `max_budget.csv`: This csv file contains maximum budget there is respective to each category.
-- `my_expense.csv`: This csv file stores user's expenses with respect to each category.
+- `my_expenses.csv`: This csv file stores user's expenses with respect to each category.
 - `project.py`: This python file contains the final part of the project.
 - `requirements.txt`: This file contains names of all pip-installable libraries required for my project.
 - `test_project.py`: This is the test file for my project.
 It contains test funtions, so when run (using 'pytest test_project.py') it checks a few functions of the project.py file.